Freelance Counsellor & Psychotherapist (MBACP)

 This is a very understandable question but ultimately this is likely to inhibit our discussions and I am confident that I will be able to make you feel comfortable without the need for a companion.

-What control and visibility do I get if my child has therapy with you?
+What control and visibility do I get if I am paying for someone else's therapy?

 In this situation, the normal confidentiality rules apply.